reactive-python/reactpy/docs/source/index.rst

     Community <https://github.com/reactive-python/reactpy/discussions>

-ReactPy is a Python web framework for building **interactive websites without a single line of Javascript**.
-This is accomplished by breaking down complex applications into nestable and reusable chunks of code called :ref:`"components" <Your First Components>` that allow you to focus on what your application does rather than how it does it.

-ReactPy can be added to existing applications built on a variety of sync and async web servers, as well as integrated with other frameworks like Django, Jupyter, and Plotly Dash.
-Not only does this mean you're free to choose what technology stack to run on, but on top of that, you can run the exact same components wherever you need them.
-For example, you can take a component originally developed in a Jupyter Notebook and embed it in your production application without changing anything about the component itself.
+ReactPy is a library for building user interfaces in Python without any Javascript.
+These interfaces are composed of encapsulated :ref:`"components" <Your First Components>` which look and behave similarly to those found in `ReactJS
+<https://reactjs.org/>`__.
+Components made using ReactPy are easy to create and reason
+about when you're getting started, as well as simple to extend and maintain when you have to make changes later.

+Whether you need to run a full blown application with a standalone server, or just want try things out in a Jupyter Notebook.
+ReactPy has you covered - it's both approachable for those without web development experience while also being powerful enough to grow with your ambitions.

 At a Glance